 These dimensions are carefully and properly chosen to make sure the board is both; big enough in a professional way to suit all different paddlers’ levels, and not hard to handle when fully inflated.

-Pretty much anyone including beginners can handle this board starting with inflating it, using it or transporting it and of course packing it.
+Pretty much anyone including beginners can handle this board starting with inflating it, using it or transporting it, and of course, packing it.

 You can tell a good iSUP from a lousy one easily by how they look.
-The material used to build any iSUP MUST be of best quality to make sure it’s firm and durable.
+The material used to build any iSUP MUST be of the best quality to make sure it’s firm and durable.
 The better the material, the stronger the outer shell will be, and thus; the iSUP will simulate an authentic one both in looks and performance.

-The ROC here is made of military grade PVC material that’s universally known for being tough and virtually indestructible when it comes to inflatable products.
-The ROC is a solid iSUP with great potential to do pretty much anything thanks to drop stitch technology that’s used to seal its parts together in a way that they would never come off.
-Another innovational thing about iSUPs in general is that even though they’re tough and rigid, they’re still light and travel friendly.
+The ROC here is made of military-grade PVC material that’s universally known for being tough and virtually indestructible when it comes to inflatable products.
+The ROC is a solid iSUP with great potential to do pretty much anything thanks to drop-stitch technology that’s used to seal its parts together in a way that they would never come off.
+Another innovational thing about iSUPs, in general, is that even though they’re tough and rigid, they’re still light and travel-friendly.

 This iSUP can carry up to 350 lbs with no struggle at all where it would cruise steadily with a great deal of balance especially in flat water.
 Such a board is highly recommended for anyone who’s interested in comfort and stability with a large weight capacity.